Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Deep Functional Factor model

-In summary, using the functional version of the sparse factor model, sequential deep learning kernel, and Gaussian process dynamical model presented above, we define a probabilistic generative model for high-dimensional functional time series and name it as deep functional factor model, DF\textsuperscript{2}M. To mitigate overfitting, one can apply spectrum normalization, which effectively instills a Lipschitz condition into the neural networks according to \cite{miyato2018}.
-This suggests that the inputs for $\kappa$ could reflect the distance between $\cX_{t-1}$ and $\cX_{s-1}$.
+In summary, by combining the functional version of the sparse factor model, sequential deep learning kernel, and Gaussian process dynamical model, we define a probabilistic generative model for high-dimensional functional time series named the deep functional factor model (DF$^2$M).

+Factorization is essential in this context.
+Directly feeding the original high-dimensional input into the kernel function is not viable.
+The issue arises because without the factorization of high-dimensional functional data, the kernel would have to handle extremely high-dimensional inputs using an excessive number of parameters, while in training time steps are limited.
+This situation is prone to overfitting, making it challenging to achieve accurate estimation.
+Additionally, the interpretability of our proposed method relies on these factors.

+Applying a deep kernel without utilizing an IBP with a finite number of latent factors poses difficulties.
+The challenge lies in determining the optimal number of latent factors.
+If there are too many factors or too few, it can affect the kernel distance.
+An excess of factors, often redundant and similar, can distort distance measurements, while an inadequate number of factors may miss critical distances, leading to inaccurate model representations.

+The sequential deep learning kernel is essential for introducing non-Markovian and non-linear patterns.
+When combined with IBP and factorization, it effectively models temporal similarities among observations, enabling capture of high-dimensional functional data dynamics.